Simon-Linke/SOMson/README.md

 ## Dependencies
 This project uses p5.sound (https://github.com/processing/p5.js-sound) for sound synthesis.
 Further, for proper display, js-colormaps (https://github.com/timothygebhard/js-colormaps) and jQuery (https://github.com/jquery/jquery) are used.

+### Funding

+This research was funded under the Program "Innovative Hochschule" (innovative university) by the Federal Ministry of Education and Research (BMBF) of Germany and the City of Hamburg (Grant No. 13IHS232C).